 Although the current evidence shows that antihypertensive treatment has a reducing effect on cardiovascular morbidity and mortality, it is known that patients with hypertension are still not completely under control.
 It is estimated that approximately one-third of hypertension patients consciously stop their treatment after the first 6 months and half at the end of 1 year.
 Among the compliance problems experienced in hypertension patients, some factors adversely affect the treatment, such as forgetting the drug and taking the drug only when the blood pressure is high.
 In addition to these, it is known that conditions such as long treatment periods, asymptomatic course of the disease most of the time, and lack of motivation reduce the compliance of hypertension patients.
 Even if the patient's blood pressure is at normal values, the use of drugs should be continued.
 Patients should not stop taking their medications on their own.
 Hypertension drugs are not addictive.
 However, due to the decrease in vascular flexibility as age progresses, it may be necessary to change the number of drugs taken or the dose used for blood pressure control.
 It is very important to follow the doctor's instructions in this regard.

 A period of 3-4 weeks is needed for the effects of the drugs used in your hypertension treatment to appear.
 Therefore, do not stop using drugs without consulting a doctor or pharmacist.
 In addition, abrupt stopping of blood pressure medications can cause some effects that we do not want.
-Do not pide your medicines, do not keep them in your mouth, and do not chew them, swallow them whole with a glass of water.
+Do not divide your medicines, do not keep them in your mouth, and do not chew them, swallow them whole with a glass of water.
 Most hypertension drugs can be used independently of hunger/satiety status.
 Medications must be taken at the same time every day.
 Warnings specific to the time or type of use of your medicine are made separately by your doctor and pharmacist.

 The drugs must be used following the information conveyed by the doctor and pharmacist.
 Drugs work when used regularly.
 In order not to forget to use your medications; Take them at the same time every day.
 You can make it a habit to use medication before or after a daily activity that you do regularly every day, such as breakfast time or brushing your teeth.
 Weekly medicine boxes can help you remember to take your medications.
 You can get information from your pharmacist about this.
 You can use your phone's alarm as a reminder.
 As with any medication, hypertension medications can have some side effects.
 Be sure to inform your doctor/pharmacist when you see these side effects, which are usually not very common.